kurnivan-ny/dbt_executionengine/README.md

 ## Usage Guidelines

 1. **DBT Projects**
-   - Each DBT project is isolated by engine type
+   - Each DBT project has its own Docker configuration in `/dbt/dockerfiles`
-   - Models should be placed in appropriate engine-specific directories
+   - Models are isolated by engine type in respective directories
    - Logs are automatically generated in respective `/logs` directories

+2. **Docker Configuration**
+   - Use appropriate Dockerfile from `/dbt/dockerfiles` for each environment
+   - Each DBT environment can be containerized independently
+   - Container configurations are customized for each engine's requirements

-2. **Engine Configuration**
+3. **Engine Configuration**
    - Engine-specific settings should be maintained in respective directories
    - Data persistence is managed through mounted volumes in `data/` directories

-3. **Development Workflow**
+4. **Development Workflow**
    - Use docker-compose for managing the entire stack
    - Each engine can be developed and tested independently
    - DBT models can be developed in isolation for each target platform